 Our work is structured as follows: We start our discussion with the theory Section II.
-There, in Section IIA, we introduce the GN model as our testing ground and afterwards, in Section IIB, briefly recapitulate its phenomenology in the $N \to \infty$ limit, hence its phase diagram at (non-)zero baryon densities and (non-)zero temperature.
-In Section IIC the grand canonical potential and renormalization condition are presented and the homogeneous ground state of the model is determined for arbitrary μ and T. We close the theory part with Section II D by introducing the formalism for the stability analysis of bosonic two-point function with respect to inhomogeneous perturbations.
-Our numerical results and the proof of concept are shown in Section III.
-In Section III A the corresponding two-point function is evaluated and discussed for all relevant cases in the model.
-The results for the detection of inhomogeneous condensation in the phase diagram via the stability analysis are presented and compared to the analytical solution of the model in Section III B. In two additional subsections, namely Sections III C and III D, we compare the dominant mode of the exact inhomogeneous condensate with the dominant wave vector from the stability analysis and further comment on the values of the bosonic wave-function renormalization and its implications.
+There, in Section II A, we introduce the GN model as our testing ground and afterwards, in Section IIB, briefly recapitulate its phenomenology in the $N \to \infty$ limit, hence its phase diagram at (non-)zero baryon densities and (non-)zero temperature.
+In Section IIC the grand canonical potential and renormalization condition will be presented and the homogeneous ground state of the model will be determined for arbitrary μ and T. We close the theory part with Section IID by introducing the formalism for the stability analysis of bosonic two-point function with respect to inhomogeneous perturbations.
+Our numerical results and the proof of concept will be shown in Section III.
+In Section III A the corresponding two-point function will be evaluated and discussed for all relevant cases in the model.
+The results for the detection of inhomogeneous condensation in the phase diagram via the stability analysis are presented and compared to the analytical solution of the model in Section III B. In two additional subsections, namely Sections III C and III D, we compare the dominant mode of the exact inhomogeneous condensate with the dominant wave vector from the stability analvsis and further comment on the values of the bosonic wave-function renormalization and its implications.
 Finally, in Section IV we conclude and give a brief outlook on possible promising use cases.